 Much Needed Safety Innovations

-New features include lane centering for the lane departure prevention system, road sign reading and daytime detection for cyclists, which is tied into the forward automatic emergency braking.
-Toyota also says the system's pedestrian detection has been upgraded to work better in low-light situations.
+New features include lane keeping for the lane departure prevention (Lane Tracing Assist or LTA) system, road sign reading and daytime detection for cyclists, which is tied into the forward automatic emergency braking.
+Toyota also says the system’s pedestrian detection has been upgraded to work better in low-light situations.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.